einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 10. Work in a **lossless audio format** such as `.WAV` or `.AIFF`.
 Lossy formats, such as `.mp3`, will not be accepted. _Do not settle for bad audio quality!_
 11. **Monitor your work on headphones and/or speakers at a moderate level**.
 70–75 [dB SPL (C-weighted, slow)](https://www.noisemeters.com/help/faq/frequency-weighting/?srsltid=AfmBOoqSyyDa9QZXBCA3Y8pO5vq0VgwHIlxwfO5ijV4eXdPACXaEf-Ri&utm_source=chatgpt.com){:target="_blank"} is a good target range for the type of listening affored by the Bates Sound Studio.
 Step up to 80-83 dB SPL for occasional impact checks, but avoid mixing for long sessions at this louder level.
 It could damage your hearing in an untreated space.
 We also need to stay mindful of our colleagues: If you're mixing in Studio A while others are working quietly at their stations or on their computers, **do not saturate the studio with your mix**.
 It's unnecessary and potentially harmful to collective listening health.
 You can check this eaasily using a general or calibrated sound level meter app on your phone.
 12. In general, **monitor on loudspeakers whenever possible**, ensuring that others get a chance to to listen on speakers.
 If you mix on headphones, be sure to at least **test your mix on loudspeakers** in our studio before submit your work.
+13. When saving your work on any of the Bates Sound Studio iMac computers, be sure to use the dedicated `/PROJECTS` folder located on the Desktop, and be sure to read the `README.md` file for specific instructions and reminders. **Regularly back up your work from studio computers** onto your own external hard drive or cloud storage space (e.g., the Etna cloud partition).

 ### 9.4 Revocation of Access